-- Absence of evidence of any other address (e.g. written lease or rental agreement) Statements from neighbors and/or the owner (landlord) or property manager that the individual is living in the unit. - Use of the unit address as the visitor's current residence (or mailing address) for any purpose that is not explicitly temporary.
+- Absence of evidence of any other address (e.g. written lease or rental agreement) Statements from neighbors and/or the owner (landlord) or property manager that the individual is living in the unit.
+Use of the unit address as the visitor's current residence (or mailing address) for any purpose that - Use of the unit address as the visitor's current residence (or mailing address) for any purpose that is not explicitly temporary.